lascar/alphawholesale/README.md

 I use reek allthrough I am not so strict.

-And bullet to try to get ride of misuse of activerecord.
+And bullet to try to get ride of misuse of activerecord (in particular the uggly sql n + 1).

 ## FRONT END WITH WEBPACK